microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

 1. User is editing the ARM templates parameters file (1-time edit).
-These parameters values are being used throughout the deployment.
+These parameter values are being used throughout the deployment.
 Two separate files are provided, one per resource group.

 2. User creates two resource groups in two different regions:
     - Azure Resource Group